MMirelli/maude-lp/README.md

 # A Maude simulator for Lending Pools

 Lending Pools (LP) is a formal model of a subclass of Decentralised Finance applications deployed on Ethereum.
 It has been first formalised in [SoK: Lending Pools in Decentralized Finance](https://arxiv.org/abs/2012.13230) as part of the collaboration between Università degli Studi di Cagliari (UniCa) and Technical University of Denmark.
-This tool provides a formal specification of LP and provides the support for a number of analyses as described in my [MSc thesis](TODO: add link to MSc thesis.).
+This tool provides a formal specification of LP and supports a number of analyses.
+The tool usage and implementation are explained in my [MSc thesis](*TODO*: add link to MSc thesis.).

 # Getting started